jadentheprogrammer06/bash_ping-to-text/README.md

 This is/was my first "real" bash script.
 (I spent quite a lengthy time cleaning up this code, writing the readme, and making the script feel nice to use.
 For a simple tool like this that I see being used often it was worth it.)

-I would appreciate any constructive criticism if anyone happens to view this in the future.
+*I would appreciate any constructive criticism if anyone happens to view this in the future.*

 ---------------------------------------------------

 ----------------------------------------------------
-#PATH INSTALLATION STEPS (Make script(s) executable + Install to PATH (as terminal commands) )
+##PATH INSTALLATION STEPS (Make script(s) executable + Install to PATH (as terminal commands) )
 ----------------------------------------------------
-*chmod +x makes the scripts executable.
+*chmod +x makes the scripts executable.*
-*files located in ./bash_ping-to-text/bin/
+*files located in ./bash_ping-to-text/bin/*

-#chmod +x ping-to-text; chmod +x traceroute-to-text
+	$ chmod +x ping-to-text; chmod +x traceroute-to-text

-* /opt/local/ can be the PATH script-installation-directory of your choice.
-I am using it here as an example.
+*/opt/local/ can be the PATH script-installation-directory of your choice.
+I am using it here as an example.*

-If you dont have /opt/local/ directory:
+*If you dont have /opt/local/ directory:*
-#mkdir /opt/local/
+	$ mkdir/opt/local/

 Move this script's folder to the PATH directory:
-#mv bash_ping-to-text/ /opt/local/
+	$ mv bash_ping-to-text/ /opt/local/

 Add the following line to your ~/.bashrc file:
-#export PATH=$PATH:/opt/local/bash_ping-to-text/bin
+	$ export PATH=$PATH:/opt/local/bash_ping-to-text/bin

 # Now that the script is in your PATH it should be available as a command.
-#Reboot the terminal. (reboot or exit -f)
+	$ Reboot the terminal. (reboot or exit -f)

 note: If this doesn't work try searching the internet for answers.